- Course and Degree Plan

 Apply Your Learning Immediately on the Job

-In the Powertrain Electrification Capstone Certificate program, we understand that to be a successful engineering leader, you must be able to integrate and apply knowledge from different areas to engine development projects that meet market demands and are cost-effective.
-Nearly every subject in the mechanical engineering curriculum finds application in the engine.
+In the Powertrain Electrification Capstone Certificate program, we understand that to be a successful engineering leader, you must be able to integrate and apply knowledge from different areas.
 Our research-oriented faculty incorporate topics from electronics and mechanical engineering into real-world assignments and group projects.

 The curriculum for the Powertrain Electrification Capstone program will prepare you to:

 - Comprehend and be able to analyze working principles of all components in electrified powertrain systems.

 - Describe how cells are connected to make modules and packs for power and energy applications.

 - Develop systems thinking at the vehicle level and drive cycle analysis, by recognizing energy flows and losses in a vehicle, identify the main contributors for them, and quantifying losses and impact of specific technologies on fuel economy.

 You will earn a Capstone Certificate upon completion of 9 graduate credits required by the University of Wisconsin.
 This is a three-semester program.